ParhamP/EMCM/README.md

 </p>

-A toolbox for generating higher-dimensional manifolds of time-series data using delay embedding methods and measuring nonlinear mutual dynamics between them using cross mapping techniques.
+A toolbox for generating higher-dimensional attractors of time-series data using delay embedding methods and measuring nonlinear mutual dynamics between them using cross mapping techniques.

 ## Overview